biocatchltd/Heksher/docs/concepts.rst

 Rule Priority
 ^^^^^^^^^^^^^^^^^^^^^^^
-When observing the above list, a question might be raised: what happens if we our context is valid for multiple rules? for example, if we have the context ``{"environment": "dev", "tenant": "admin"}``, then we will match both rules 1 and 5, so what will be the setting's value?
+When observing the above list, a question might be raised: what happens if our context is valid for multiple rules? for example, if we have the context ``{"environment": "dev", "tenant": "admin"}``, then we will match both rules 1 and 5, so what will be the setting's value?
 This is where the order of the context features comes into play.
 In general, when multiple rules are met, the rule with latest exact-match context feature condition will be used (with the